bintoro/ember-magic-resolver/README.md

 export {BaseRoute, NewRoute}
 ```

-The base name may be prefixed to the class names.
-The above could also be written as:
+Alternatively, if you don't like `Base...`, the base name may be prefixed to the class names:

 ```javascript
 var CommentsRoute = Ember.Route.extend({ ... }); // posts.comments